Posted on May 8, 2020

 Emergency Assistance (200%)

 Please call 704-296-4300 and you will be transferred to a Crisis Assessment worker.
 If you reach a voicemail, please leave a message and your call will be returned within 48 hours.
+If you are in need of rental assistance, please call this number as well to be screened for potential assistance.

 Energy Assistance - Crisis Intervention Program (CIP)

-Four forms are required to apply for CIP:
+The following forms are required to apply for CIP:

 Paper applications for CIP can be accessed electronically.